-- Good governance: ensuring financial sustainability and effective risk management processes, engaging and retaining outstanding people, implementing quality processes and systems and creating quality infrastructure and environments.
-The Foundation implemented Salesforce application in 2018/19 to replace its existing customer relationship management and fundraising systems and is continuing the migration of various technology solutions to cloud-based applications as part of its Modern Workplace project. - Communications: working with the media, business, governments, health professionals and the general community to establish two-way flows of information to raise awareness about stroke, show how stroke can be prevented and treated, and demonstrate how life can be improved for stroke survivors and their carers, friends and families.
+- Good governance, administration and effective support ensuring financial sustainability and effective risk management processes, engaging and retaining outstanding people, implementing quality processes and systems and creating quality infrastructure and environments.
+The Foundation commenced a strategy to migrate its information technology to cloud-based solutions before the advent of the COVID-19 pandemic as part of its Modern Workplace project.
+At year end, this migration was close to completion.
+A key benefit of this activity was realised immediately as the workforce was able to continue to work effectively from remote locations throughout the year. - Communications: working with the media, business, governments, health professionals and the general community to establish two-way flows of information to raise awareness about stroke, show how stroke can be prevented and treated, and demonstrate how life can be improved for stroke survivors and their carers, friends and families.